 What does the surname Dahl mean?

-A farm-name — dal, 'valley, dale' — for the family of a farm in a valley.
+A farm-name, dal, 'valley, dale', for the family of a farm in a valley.
 The same word as the English 'dale', common as a surname across Norway.
-Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names — and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.
+Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names, and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.

-Is Dahl a Norwegian surname?
+Is Dahl Norwegian or Danish?

 How old is the Dahl surname?

-Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names — and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.
+Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names, and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Dahl name took its modern form within that long settlement.

 What is the Dahl family known for?

-The dale — a valley-farm's name.
-Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names — and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.
+The dale, a valley-farm's name.
+Dahl is the valley, the dale, one of the most widespread of the Norwegian farm-names, and the family of the storyteller Roald Dahl, born in Wales to Norwegian parents who had carried the name from the fjords.

 Is Dal the same family as Dahl?